ImtiazChowdhury/templatesjs/README.md

 this will print `"HELLO John Doe18"`

-## How to render all values looping through some specific index of array
+## loop through specific index of array

 all array values starting from an index to another one